oisinhenry/DCU-timetable-scraper/README.md

 * Implement a function to iterate through all the text data and create Timeslot objects. (currently working in the testing environment)

-* Implement a function to do another pass over the raw HTML and extract the width of each populated column (i.e. the duration of each lecture).
-Output to some list. (currently working in the testing environment)
+* ~~Implement a function to do another pass over the raw HTML and extract the width of each populated column (i.e. the duration of each lecture).
+Output to some list.~~ This is working at the moment but needs to be called in main and tested some more.

-* Add a duration attribute to the Timeslot object and cross reference with aforementioned list.
+* ~~Add a duration attribute to the Timeslot object~~ and cross reference with aforementioned list.
+This is very important.
+Need to write that cross reference function.

-* Store those Timeslot objects in order by day and then by time.
+* ~~Store those Timeslot objects in order by day and then by time.~~ They currently sit in a dictionary with `Day : ListOfTimeslots` but they need to be revisited - durations to be added and weeks to be normalized.

 * ~~Implement methods to query and print the list(?) of Timeslot objects.~~ I probably won't do this.
 The print method is already implemented and querying is fairly redundant.